thomasebsmith/rhubarb-os/README.md

 - Basic set of built-in apps included in the OS

 ### v0.5
-- Official store for drivers and apps
+- Official marketplace for drivers and apps
-- Full installation guide
+- Detailed installation guide
 - OS more accessible for non-technical users

 ### Later Versions